openxc/vi-firmware/docs/config/code-examples.rst

 offset.

-To accomplish this, we need to know a little C - we will write a custom signal handler to make the transformation.
+To accomplish this, we need to know a little C - we will write a custom signal decoder to make the transformation.
 Here's the JSON configuration:

 .. code-block:: javascript